 NCOD is now open for in-person services and continues to remain available virtually.
 All CSUN students, staff, and visitors coming to campus will be required to complete the appropriate Health Screening Survey each day before arriving to campus.
 Once you have been cleared to come to campus, you will be required to wear acceptable face coverings (mask, bandana, or scarf) while indoors.

-Please check the Matadors Forward website for information and updates on campus safety and the campus response to COVID-19.
+Please check the CSUN COVID-19 Information page for updates and information on campus safety and the campus response to COVID-19.